agalue/LGTM-PoC/dashboards/README.md

 make build-mixin
 ```

+> The operator requires having Docker up and running.

 The dashboards are located at `operations/mimir-mixin-compiled/dashboards/`.

 The reason for using `singleBinary` mode is that, by default, all metrics should have a label called `cluster`, assuming you could have metrics for multiple Mimir instances, but in our case, we have only one.